Skip to main content

 “There are private gardens there.
 A terrace garden only for the ladies, and a lawn and garden area for the royal men.
 A window of appearance and a hidden passageway for the women to see the happenings of the public court from above.
 And the watchtowers.
 Would you like to see them too?”
 She asked.

-“No, I feel tired from the journey and I guess so do you.
+“No, I feel tired from the journey, and I guess so do you.
 I will have my lunch in the room and retire.”
 Ishaan Dev spoke and was about to leave.
 “I thank you for the tour.”

 “Can I ask for something?”
 Her words made him frown.
 When did she start asking for things?

-“The Maharani told me I am in charge of the inner palace and its decisions are mine, but they still need your approval.
-I won’t say it happens like that in Neelambargarh but… anyway…” She shrugged, making him glance at her.
+“The Maharani told me I am in charge of the inner palace, and its decisions are mine, but they still need your approval.
+I won’t say it happens like that in Neelambargarh, but… anyway…” She shrugged, making him glance at her.

 “I want Devdoot to be the chief of guards within the premises of the palaces, especially looking after the royal security.
 And I want Urvi as my housekeeper.
-I know they were just my bodyguard and maid yesterday but…”
+I know they were just my bodyguard and maid yesterday, but…”

-“For thousands of years, my clan with the blessing of the Wind that gives us air to breathe has served and protected this holy land and its people.
+“For thousands of years, my clan, with the blessing of the Wind that gives us air to breathe, has served and protected this holy land and its people.
 My great-grandfather had the doctrines rewritten from the ancient form to this so that the laws of Neelambargarh don’t get lost.
-I know we are no longer free to rule at our own will but it was my duty, as the last of my clan, to hand this over to you.”
-Priyambada’s voice sounded emotionless but as Ishaan Dev observed her, her eyes sparkled a little.
+I know we are no longer free to rule at our own will, but it was my duty, as the last of my clan, to hand this over to you.”
+Priyambada’s voice sounded emotionless, but as Ishaan Dev observed her, her eyes sparkled a little.
 “Whether you honour it or not…”

 “I will read through it immediately and make changes if needed.”
 Ishaan Dev’s words made her stop as he touched the doctrine to his forehead.
-“These words have come down centuries from the gods themselves and I personally don’t think the Wind and Sun fight a lot.”
+“These words have come down centuries from the gods themselves, and I personally don’t think the Wind and Sun fight a lot.”
 Priyambada looked up at his words with slightly narrowed brows.
 Was he making a joke right now?
 “Very well.”
 She continued in her formal tone.
-“There are a few things we do… did…” She stopped to clear her throat as she continued “Different from your land and if you want I am just going to…”
+“There are a few things we do… did…” She stopped to clear her throat as she continued, “Different from your land and if you want, I am just going to…”

 “Have a seat.”
 Ishaan Dev sank back on the chaise beside his bed and offered her a seat opposite him.
 “This will take longer.”
 Priyambada was immediately intimidated by the fact that she was in his chambers.

 “We should discuss it somewhere appropriate.”
-She said reluctantly as a faint smile curved his lips as if he could read her mind and was amused.
+She said reluctantly, as a faint smile curved his lips as if he could read her mind and was amused.

 “Maharani, take a seat.”
 His voice was more of a command as Priyambada’s jaws tightened.
 The last thing she wanted was an issue on the first day.
-She wanted to serve her land and this could be a hindrance.
+She wanted to serve her land, and this could be a hindrance.
 Priyambada silently took the seat and continued.

 “Our land has a cabinet of ministers like that in Suryapali, as you know.
 But we also have a council of intellectuals.”
 Ishaan Dev frowned at her words.
 “A council?
 What is their purpose?”

 “Well, these are greatly learned men from different fields of life who voluntarily ask to be part of the administration and give advice to the monarch.
 Eminent writers, philosophers, economists, war experts…” Priyambada’s voice had a hint of pride “There are many such learned men in Neelambargarh ready to serve the king.
-Because we believe even kings make mistakes and it is the duty of those who are well read to question his decisions.”
-Ishaan Dev nodded in agreement and it wasn’t what Priyambada expected.
+Because we believe even kings make mistakes and it is the duty of those who are well read to question their decisions.”
+Ishaan Dev nodded in agreement, and it wasn’t what Priyambada expected.
 “So, if you want, we can keep the council.”

 “Oh, we will keep the council, of course, I will also summon applications from such men of Suryapali.”
 Priyambada looked up at his words, her face had a hint of amusement as if she believed that Suryapali didn’t produce such great men.
 Ishaan Dev ignored that as she continued.
 “There will also be an interview with candidates applying for ministry and other positions like that of chiefs, generals and chief of arms.”
 Ishaan Dev nodded.
-“Yes, I summoned them in the evening after I have rested.”
+“Yes, I summoned them in the evening after I had rested.”
 Priyambada took that as an indication that it was time for her to leave.
 “Thank you for your time.”
 She got up and turned to leave when Ishaan Dev stood up.
 “Thank you for trusting me with the doctrine.”
 His words made her stop at the threshold.
 “Like I had a choice,” Priyambada said between her teeth and left.

-Unfamiliar places made Adhiraja Ishaan Dev toss and turn alert even as he dozed off.
-He couldn’t help but wonder how he wanted Priyambada to adapt to the enemy land in a matter of days while he was struggling without a threat on the very first day.
+Unfamiliar places made Adhiraja Ishaan Dev toss and turn, alert even as he dozed off.
+He couldn’t help but wonder how he wanted Priyambada to adapt to the enemy land in a matter of days, while he was struggling without a threat on the very first day.
 He got up and called on Devdoot.

 “Tell the Maharani, the Adhiraja has summoned her to the nobleman's courtroom.”
 Devdoot looked up at his words and hurried away at the dismissive gesture of his hands.

-Priyambada was in the palace kitchen scrutinising the dinner process with Urvi.
+Priyambada was in the palace kitchen, scrutinising the dinner process with Urvi.
 She added the ingredients of rice pudding into a bowl and stirred it.
 She always cooked for the Lord herself.
 Then the rest of it was eaten at dinner.
 Small droplets of sweat appeared on her forehead as Urvi walked up to her.

 “You have just come from a journey, Rajkumari.
 Let me…”

-“No Urvi, it's been months since I served him myself.
+“No, Urvi, it's been months since I served him myself.
 Let me…” They stopped seeing Devdoot at the threshold.

 Priyambada was unsure as to why she was summoned.
-She had no idea that he had chosen or short-listed his ministers nor did she expect him to ask for her opinion.
+She had no idea that he had chosen or short-listed his ministers, nor did she expect him to ask for her opinion.
 Priyambada walked into the courtroom, all eyes on her as she approached Ishaan Dev, sitting in the golden high chair with questioning eyes.

 “Have a seat.”
-He gestured at the identical chair beside his, meant for the heir-apparent as she stopped.
+He gestured at the identical chair beside his, meant for the heir-apparent, as she stopped.
 She wasn’t supposed to take that seat.

 “You … want me to…” She whispered almost to herself.

 “Yes.”
-He said firmly “After all you will lead the cabinet as the official prime minister.”
+He said firmly, “After all, you will lead the cabinet as the official prime minister.”

-A gasp escaped the courtroom as Priyambada’s jaws almost dropped inwardly though she was quick not to let the surprise show on her face.
+A gasp escaped the courtroom as Priyambada’s jaws almost dropped inwardly, though she was quick not to let the surprise show on her face.
 Did she hear it right?

 “Prime Minister?”
-Priyambada spoke “But…”
+Priyambada spoke, “But…”

 “Your council is needed to run the empire, you are well capable of serving the best interest of Neelambargarh, so what is the point in not taking up the official position?”